maxperry/photometrypipeline/README.md

 ## Prerequisites

-The pipeline can be installed Depending on the installation mode chosen from below, different dependencies and software may be required.
-Please see the section below, or the [wiki page]() for a full list of prerequisites.
+The pipeline can be installed with very little additional software.
+However, depending on the installation mode chosen from below, different dependencies and software may be required.
+Please see the section below, and the [wiki page]() for a full list of prerequisites.

 ## Installation